polive96/android-take-home/README.md

 - The included `CordovaLib` module will need to be modified
 - Cordova is designed to work within an Android Activity, however chat heads work by running in an Android Service
-  - You'll need to replicate (copy/paste and modify) the setup that Cordova Provides in the `CordovaActivity` (mostly setting up some plumbing and creating/managing the actual webview)
+  - You'll need to replicate (copy/paste and modify) the setup that Cordova provides in the `CordovaActivity` (mostly setting up some plumbing and creating/managing the actual webview)
   - Given that Cordova will internally use an Activity for things, you will have to modify the Cordova framework to NOT use an activity, possibly replacing with comparable code
 - Cordova uses Plugins to enable communication to the native side, you should be using that mechanism in order to get bi-directional communication.
   - It's up to you what messages you want to pass and how you demonstrate bi-directional communication